UnknownEnergy/me/README.md

 # Daniel Schweiger 👨‍💻 - Senior Software Developer

-Welcome to my personal homepage!
+Welcome to my personal homepage.
 I am a Senior Software Developer with over 7 years of experience in developing software solutions for various industries.
 I am passionate about building robust, scalable, and maintainable software systems that solve real-world problems.

 ## Projects 🚀